-I’ve considered these cards at many cities during our travels, and always spend time before buying calculating if I think they are worth the money spent on them.
+I’ve considered these cards for many cities during our travels, and always spend time before buying calculating if I think they are worth the money spent on them.
 It is so easy to pick one up, but then discover it doesn’t cover the main things you want to see, or only offers small discounts that don’t really add up unless you go to ten attractions each day.

 This research before travelling is important, so sometimes you will need to buy the pass before you arrive.
 For example, I discovered that the Jordan Pass can also include the visa fee for entering the country.
 That alone almost covered the cost of the pass!
-Some others can include small discounts off certain accommodation or can include airport transfers on arrival, saving money as soon as you land.
+Some others can include small discounts on certain accommodation or can include airport transfers on arrival, saving money as soon as you land.

 On our way to Copenhagen I did this exact research.
 I thought it would be beneficial to buy the card, and now I can answer the question for you – is Copenhagen Card Worth It?